katharinalisalin/demo-bug-template/docs/contributing/index.md

 documentation, and brings value to both new and experienced users of Material for MkDocs.

-To ensure that our issue tracker and discussion board remain structured, searchable and easy to follow, it is mandatory to make sure you are contributing in the right context and environment before submitting an issue, opening a discussion or commenting on existing discussions or subpages.
+To ensure that our [issue tracker] and [discussion board] remain __structured__, __searchable__ and __easy to follow__, it is mandatory to make sure you are contributing in the right context and environment before submitting an issue, opening a discussion or commenting on existing discussions or subpages.

 ### Before submitting an issue, ask yourself:

-- Is this the right issue template for my request or report?
+  :material-head-question: Is this the right issue template for my request or report?

-- Have I provided all the information requested in the issue template?
+  :material-head-question: Have I provided all the information requested in the issue template?

 ### Before asking a question, consider:

-- Is my request related to the discussion I'm commenting on?
+  :material-head-question: Is my request related to the discussion I'm commenting on?

-- Should I open a new discussion for my request?
+  :material-head-question: Should I open a new discussion for my request?

-- Is my request a question for the community, or should it be a bug report?
+  :material-head-question: Is my request a question for the community, or should it be a bug report?

-- Have I provided the community with the necessary information?
+  :material-head-question: Have I provided the community with the necessary information?

 ### When commenting on blog posts, ask yourself:

-- Is my comment directly related to the content of this blog post?
+  :material-head-question: Is my comment directly related to the content of this blog post?

+!!! warning "Issues are permanent"

     Please note that all issues and discussions are permanent and will remain for everyone to read in this project.
 Therefore, it is essential to follow our contribution guidelines and comply with our Code of Conduct.

-### Code of Conduct
+## Code of Conduct

 With a large community like ours, it's important to follow the rules of a [Code of Conduct] and value the standards of acceptable behavior.
 Please make sure to especially pay attention to the following points and keep them in mind when interacting within this project.

-- treat the community and the maintainers with respect
+:material-account-multiple-check: Treat the community and the maintainers with respect

-- use welcoming, inclusive, and respectful language
+:material-comment-text-multiple: Use welcoming, inclusive, and respectful language

-- embrace and understand different viewpoints and experiences
+:material-account-box-multiple: Embrace and understand different viewpoints and experiences

-- accept decisions from the maintainers, even if things are not going your way
+:material-checkbox-multiple-marked-circle: Accept decisions from the maintainers, even if things are not going your way

-- focus on what's best for the community and show empathy towards other community members
+:material-heart-multiple: Focus on what's best for the community and show empathy towards other community members

 ## Rights of the Maintainers

-As maintainers, we reserve the right and have the responsibility to close, remove, reject, or edit contributions, such as issues, comments, or commits, that do not align with our contribution guidelines and our Code of Conduct.
+As maintainers, we reserve the right and have the responsibility to close, remove, reject, or edit contributions, such as issues, comments, or commits, that do not align with our contribution guidelines and our [Code of Conduct].

 ### Incomplete issues